DOI-ONRR/blog-nrrd/src/pages/implementing-mdx/index.md

 ![Download links visualization](./download-links.png)

 ## Our goals have been achieved
 We now have a site that can be maintained and updated by non-developers in a relatively easy way.
-The markdown is a simple format that can be easily learned and we still have the ability to provide advanced styling, interaction and intergration with our application.
+The markdown is a simple format that can be easily learned and we still have the ability to provide advanced styling, interaction and integration with our application.